It is well with me only when I have a chisel in my handMichelangelo 1475-1564

 This is the first in a five-part series about the Mortise Chisel, especially the Japanese version.

-In future posts we will look at how to evaluate, adjust and even how to use the Mortise Chisel in general and the Japanese Mortise Chisel in particular.
+In future articles we will look at how to evaluate, adjust and even how to use the Mortise Chisel in general and the Japanese Mortise Chisel in particular.
 We will also touch on bevel angles and blade hardness problems.

 We will discuss what to look for in a good mortise chisel and how to examine it with an eye to increasing its performance.
 This is something most users of chisels never consider, but it can make a big difference in the case of mortise chisels.
 Indeed, I daresay most Gentle Readers will mutter the equivalent of “Bless us and splash us” when they read it.